Look, I understand that I will never be on Donald Trump’s Christmas card list – but this is a bad tactical call:

 One of them, he said, is the state law that requires a candidate to win 50 percent plus one of the votes cast in a primary election.
 Often, that requirement forces black candidates into runoff elections that are harder to win, he said.

 Senator Tim Scott must be infuriating to that section of the NAACP that’s taking orders from the (predominantly white) Democratic party leadership.
 After all… Tim Scott was enthusiastically voted into the state legislature by white South Carolinian voters, he was enthusiastically voted into the First Congressional District by white South Carolinian voters, and later this year he’ll be enthusiastically confirmed as Senator by white South Carolinian voters.
 And – this is the good bit – he’s done that and will continue to do so without any help whatsoever from the NAACP.
 Given that the existing message is that the only way for African-Americans to get ahead is to cleave utterly to the Democratic party (of which the NAACP is pretty much a subsidiary of these days), Senator Scott broadcasts a profoundly subversive message simply by existing.
+Continue reading Of COURSE a segment of the NAACP will hate-speech Tim Scott on demand.

 On the GOP side, potential candidates include former Gov. Mark Sanford and his ex-wife, former first lady Jenny Sanford; state Sens.
 Chip Campsen and Larry Grooms; state Reps.
 Chip Limehouse, Peter McCoy, Jim Merrill and Andy Patrick; Charleston County Councilman Elliott Summey; Dorchester County Councilman Jay Byars; Charleston City Councilman Mike Seekings; Mount Pleasant Town Councilman Ken Glasson; former state Sen. John Kuhn; former Charleston County School Board member Larry Kabrovsky; former Charleston County Council members Curtis Bostic and Joe McKeown; and Lowcountry businessmen Keith Blandford, Carroll Campbell, Mark Lutz, Bob Menges and Teddy Turner.